emonpranto/Web_Scrapping_each_and_every_prod_details/README.md

 ## Description:
 This Python script utilizes Selenium to automate the extraction of product details from a product page on Daraz Bangladesh (an e-commerce platform).
 The script scrapes product information such as:

--Product name
+- Product name
--Product description
+- Product description
--Price
+- Price
--Discount price
+- Discount price
--Rating
+- Rating
--Product image
+- Product image
--Product reviews/comments
+- Product reviews/comments

 ## Dependencies:

--Selenium: For web scraping and interacting with the web page.
+- Selenium: For web scraping and interacting with the web page.
--requests: For downloading the product image.
+- requests: For downloading the product image.
--os: For file handling.
+- os: For file handling.
--time: For adding pauses in between actions to avoid overloading the server or triggering anti-scraping mechanisms.
+- time: For adding pauses in between actions to avoid overloading the server or triggering anti-scraping mechanisms.

 ## Output:

 The product's image is saved to the "images" directory if available.
 The script prints the following details:
--Product name
+- Product name
--Product description
+- Product description
--Price
+- Price
--Discount price
+- Discount price
--Rating
+- Rating
--Product comments
+- Product comments